catlee/aosa-volume2/raw/mailman/mailman.rst

  * SIGINT - also used to intentionally stop the subprocess, it's the signal that occurs when *control-C* is used in a shell.
 The runner is not restarted.
- * SIGHUP - tells the process to close and reopen their log files, but to keep running.
+ * SIGHUP - tells the process to close and reopen its log files, but to keep running.
 This is used when rotating log files.
  * SIGUSR1 - initially stop the subprocess, but allow the master to restart the process.
 This is used in the ``restart`` command of init scripts.